-Pattern blocks are always fun to play with and these pattern block task cards are no exception!
+Pattern blocks are always fun to play with and these pattern block STEM challenge cards are no exception!
 They go perfectly with our building block STEM challenge cards too.
-The task cards are all open-ended so that the kids can create a work of art while learning how various shapes work together.
+These STEM challenge cards are all open-ended so that the kids can create a work of art while learning how various shapes work together.
 My daughter loved making creations to meet the challenge.

-Materials needed for the Pattern Block Task Cards:
+Materials needed for the Pattern Block STEM Challenge Cards:

 More STEM fun: 25+ Hilarious Signs Your Child is a STEM Genius

 To prep: Print, laminate and cut apart the task cards.

 Punch a hole in the upper left corner of each card and put the cards onto the book ring for easy storage and use.

 For our math time today, my second grader used these cards.
 She loves to create, so these were a fun break from her usual math assignments.

 She started out easy with the “Build a tree.” task card.
 It took her about 30 seconds to whip together a trunk of squares and leaves made with green triangles.